 Belts and Waistbands

-Skinny belts are not a great option if you are trying to hide a tummy unless you are an hour glass or a pear shape and have a defined waist that is quite a bit slimmer than the bit of your tummy you are trying to hide.
+Skinny belts are not a great option if you are trying to hide a tummy unless you are an hour glass or a pear shape and have a defined waist that is quite a bit slimmer than the bit of your tummy you are trying to conceal.
 Either way, if you are wearing a belt on your waist (to actually hold up your pants/skirt), consider wider belts and wider waistbands too because you can really hide a lot behind them!
 Many people with a bit of extra weight wear their pants below their tummy but actually opting for a higher waisted pant can actually be more slimming as it can provide some coverage.
 I would also encourage you not to put a belt all the way around the widest part of your body without covering some of that area with a longer top, vest, cardigan or the “French Tuck”.
 A French tuck involves tucking just some of your shirt into your pants but leaves the rest of the shirt untucked so there is more fabric that can hide where your body ends.

 Many people with a bigger tummy (or bust) make the mistake of trying to find jackets that do up and unfortunately by doing so, they are sacrificing fit in other places and what ends up happening is they can just look bigger all over.
 To avoid this, simply wear jackets or cardigans undone that fit your shoulders and wear a dress or the same colour on the top and bottom to create a smaller silhouette underneath the jacket.
 Cropped jackets or vests can still look great if you are wearing a longer top (think tunic length) or dress underneath.

-I know it’s tempting but avoid wearing short tops or tops that sit at the top of your pants or skirt as they may creep up and show the very part of your body you’re trying to hide.
+I know it’s tempting but avoid wearing short tops or tops that sit at the top of your pants or skirt as they may creep up and show the very part of your body you’re trying to bring attention away from.
 Also avoid wearing tops that are tight and fitted around your tummy (it’s just not as comfortable either!).
 I would also encourage you to avoid wearing big bold patterns on the top half of your body as they will just bring attention to that area.
 Opt instead for darker colours on top (you can still wear colour!
 Just go for bright, rather than light).
 There are so many other great designs that work for you, so avoid those that don’t if you can.

 Show Off Your Other Assets!